 Newcastle Racecourse was struggling to make ends meet in the late 20th Century.
 After a brief high in the 1970s – especially the Fighting Fifth Hurdle of 1975, which is widely regarded as an all-time classic race due to a tight, three-way finish – local interest in the sport began to dwindle.

 This was rectified in 1994 when Newcastle Racecourse was purchased by Northern Racing.
 The company was chaired by Sir Stanley Clarke, a noted and respected philanthropist and horse trainer.
-Investment was made to modernise the course, restoring Newcastle Racecourse to the hearts and minds of equestrian enthusiasts.
+Investment was made to modernise the course, restoring Newcastle Racecourse to the hearts and minds of equestrian enthusiasts across the region and rest of the UK.

 Another substantial change in fortunes arrived in 2002.
 David Williamson took on the role of managing director this year and had a significant impact on the financial affairs of the course.
 Over a six-year period, Williamson managed to more than double Newcastle Racecourse’s turnover, lifting annual takings from £2.5m to £6.5m.

 Williamson also introduced key dates of the Newcastle Racecourse calendar, including Ladies Day, and has been credited with boosting the city of Newcastle’s economy thanks to his innovations.
+He also successfully promoted and elevated established events such as the Northumberland Plate and Fighting Fifth Hurdle.
 Williamson moved on in 2008, after being headhunted by Newcastle United FC.
 The last substantial change to Newcastle Racecourse occurred in 2016, when the track became an all-weather venue.
-Further developments on the site are planned, however.
+Further developments on the site are planned, however, so watch this space.

 Main Races and Meetings